 Depending on the severity of your egg allergy, your GP may decide to refer you to a specialist for vaccination in hospital.

 If you are ill with a fever, do not have your flu jab until you have recovered.

-Our practice nurses, Mrs Stephanie Williams and Mrs Gina Baum, are on duty each day for help and advice on general matters - holiday vaccinations, under 5’s immunisations, family planning, cervical smears, blood pressure checks, weight checks and diet advice.
+Our practice nurse, Mrs Katherine Counter, is on duty each day for help and advice on general matters - holiday vaccinations, under 5’s immunisations, family planning, cervical smears, blood pressure checks, weight checks and diet advice.